 Since our inception, most of our resources have been dedicated to our research and development activities and, in particular, developing our proprietary TransCon technology and our most advanced product candidates.
-As of September 30, 2014, we had cash and cash equivalents of \in 7.9 million, and in November 2014, we raised \$60 million (\in 48 million) through the issuance of preference D shares to a syndicate of new and existing investors.
+In February 2015, we received \$111.5 million (€101.4 million) in net proceeds from our initial public offering after deducting the underwriting commission and offering expenses payable by us and as of December 31, 2015, we had cash and cash equivalents of €119.6 million.
 We believe that we will continue to expend substantial resources for the foreseeable future, including costs associated with research and development, conducting preclinical studies, clinical trials, obtaining regulatory approvals and, eventually, sales and marketing if any of our product candidates is approved.
 Because the outcome of any clinical trial and/or regulatory approval process is highly uncertain, we cannot reasonably estimate the actual amounts of additional financing necessary to successfully complete the development, regulatory approval process and commercialization or co-promotion of any of our product candidates.

-Based on our current operating plan, we believe that our existing capital resources, together with the net proceeds from this offering, will allow us to fund our operating plan through at least the 12 months from the date of this prospectus.
+Based on our current operating plan, we believe that our existing cash and cash equivalents as of December 31, 2015 will allow us to fund our operating plan through at least the 12 months from the date of this annual report.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including, but not limited to:

-- our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - the achievement of development, regulatory and commercial milestones resulting in the payment to us from our collaboration partners of contractual milestone payments and the timing of receipt of such payments, if any; - the progress, timing, scope, results and costs of our preclinical studies and clinical trials for our product candidates that have not been licensed, including the ability to enroll patients in a timely manner for clinical trials; - the time and cost necessary to obtain regulatory approvals for our product candidates that have not been licensed and the costs of post-marketing studies that could be required by regulatory authorities; - our progress and the progress of our collaboration partners in the successful commercialization and co-promotion of our most advanced product candidates and our efforts to develop and commercialize our other existing product candidates; - the manufacturing, selling and marketing costs associated with product candidates, including the cost and timing of building our sales and marketing capabilities; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the sales price and the availability of adequate third-party coverage and reimbursement for our product candidates;
+- · our ability to establish and maintain strategic partnerships, licensing or other arrangements and the financial terms of such agreements; - the achievement of development, regulatory and commercial milestones resulting in the payment to us from our collaboration partners of contractual milestone payments and the timing of receipt of such payments, if any; - the progress, timing, scope, results and costs of our preclinical studies and clinical trials and manufacturing activities for our product candidates that have not been licensed, including the ability to enroll patients in a timely manner for clinical trials; - the time and cost necessary to obtain regulatory approvals for our product candidates that have not been licensed and the costs of post-marketing studies that could be required by regulatory authorities; - our progress and the progress of our collaboration partners in the successful commercialization and co-promotion of our most advanced product candidates and our efforts to develop and commercialize our other existing product candidates; - the manufacturing, selling and marketing costs associated with product candidates, including the cost and timing of building our sales and marketing capabilities; - the timing, receipt, and amount of sales of, or royalties on, our future products, if any; - the sales price and the availability of adequate third-party coverage and reimbursement for our product candidates; - the cash requirements of any future acquisitions or discovery of product candidates; - the number and scope of preclinical and discovery programs that we decide to pursue or initiate; - the potential acquisition and in-licensing of other technologies, products or assets; - the time and cost necessary to respond to technological and market developments; and

-- the cash requirements of any future acquisitions or discovery of product candidates; - the number and scope of preclinical and discovery programs that we decide to pursue or initiate; - the potential acquisition and in-licensing of other technologies, products or assets; - the time and cost necessary to respond to technological and market developments; and - the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of our product candidates.
+• the costs of filing, prosecuting, maintaining, defending and enforcing any patent claims and other intellectual property rights, including litigation costs and the outcome of such litigation, including costs of defending any claims of infringement brought by others in connection with the development, manufacture or commercialization of our product candidates.